 Anti-Discrimination and Discriminatory Harassment Policy and Procedures for Students

-Columbia University is committed to fostering a learning, living, and working environment free from Discrimination and Discriminatory Harassment1 on the basis of an individual’s actual or perceived membership in, or association with, a Protected Class, and to taking appropriate action to address such Prohibited Conduct.
-These commitments extend to all of the University’s programs and activities, including all academic, extracurricular, and University-sponsored activities.
+Columbia University (“The University”) is committed to fostering a learning, living, and working environment free from Discrimination and Discriminatory Harassment1 on the basis of an individual’s actual or perceived membership in, or association with, a Protected Class, and taking appropriate action to address such Prohibited Conduct.
+These commitments extend to all the University’s programs and activities, including all academic, extracurricular, and University-sponsored activities.
+This Policy is designed to provide a safe and non-discriminatory educational environment and to ensure compliance with applicable federal, state, and local law.2

 Fundamental Principles

 Discrimination and Discriminatory Harassment are antithetical to Columbia’s mission and values.
 The University does not tolerate this Prohibited Conduct and all such conduct, as defined in this Policy, is forbidden.
+The Office of Institutional Equity (“OIE” or the “Office”) will take tailored and appropriate measures to address all forms of Discrimination and Discriminatory Harassment that fall within the scope of this Policy.3 The Office strongly encourages those who have experienced, witnessed, or become aware of Prohibited Conduct to make a report promptly so that OIE can take appropriate steps.

 Overview of Contents